Dr Michael

 Clinical Psychologist

-I am a clinical psychologist, based in Guildford, offering psychological therapy to adults and young people (aged 14 and above).
+I am a clinical psychologist, based in Guildford, offering psychological therapy to adults and teenagers in person and online.
 I have 17 years experience as a therapist.

 Experience